tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL unguided - Azure security, privacy and compliance.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

     a.
-Trial subscriptions will not work
+Trial subscriptions will not work.

 2. A machine with the following software installed: